mdn/content/files/en-us/mdn/contribute/markdown_in_mdn/index.md

 #### Properties tables

 Properties tables are a specific type of table used for displaying structured property-value content across a set of pages of a particular type.
-For example, all event pages have a properties table listing common information about the event: whether it bubbles, whether it is cancellable, and so on.

 These tables have two columns: the first column is the header column and lists the properties, and the second column lists their values for this particular item.
 For example, here's the properties table for the {{domxref("PannerNode")}} interface:

 <table class="properties">
   <tbody>